mjvanderboon/bebop-identification/README.md

 Other scripts in this folder are used to analyse recorded data.

 ### System identification
 Files used for system identification are located in `/systemidentification`.
-The main workflow to identify new models is as follow.
+The main workflow to identify new models is as follows.

 1. use `batchIdentify` or `CCDInitial` to identify new models using either random initial values, or initial values based on central composite design.
 2. For first order models `FONLIFnc` or `FOPTDNIFnc` are used for identification. `GONLIdentification` is used to identify models of higher order.